predsci/ConFlow/README.md

 ### Solution Output ###

-The output of ConFlow are HDF5 `vt` and `vp` velocity component map files in longitude-colatitude coordinates.
+The output of ConFlow (using a staggered grid) are HDF5 `vt` and `vp` velocity component map files in longitude-colatitude coordinates.
 A CSV file called `flow_output_list.csv` is generated that lists the output files with the time of output.

 --------------------------------